Spring and Summer 2021 now added!

-This three hour class goes over everything you need to know to support new families in the first weeks of their breastfeeding journey.
-Perfect for birth doulas and those helping families during the first six weeks.
+This three hour class goes over everything you need to know to support new families in the first weeks of their nursing journey.
+Perfect for new birth and postpartum doulas and those helping families during the first six weeks.

 Participants will be able to:

-Understand how birthing practices and interventions can impact breastfeeding.
+Understand how birthing practices and interventions can impact nursing

-Help clients make a breastfeeding friendly birth plan.
+Help clients make a nursing friendly birth plan.

-Support breastfeeding during the immediate postpartum period (the golden hour after birth) including baby-led latch and biological nursing.
+Support nursing during the immediate postpartum period (the golden hour after birth) including baby-led latch and biological nursing.

 Troubleshoot common concerns during the first month (engorgement, sore nipples, latch, weight gain issues in the newborn, increasing supply)

-Understand breastfeeding advice in regards to scope of practice
+Understand nursing advice in regards to scope of practice

-Know when a refer Mom and baby to a lactation consultant, and where to find one.
+Know when a refer parents and babies to a lactation consultant, and where to find one.

 (Two 3 hour virtual sessions)